 About

-27 May 2022, by Médéric GravelleThe ULR7a GPS solution is a preliminary version of the reanalysis of 21 years of GPS data from 2000 to 2020 that has been undertaken within the framework of the 3rd data reprocessing campaign of the International GNSS Service (IGS).
-Its associated vertical velocity field is expressed in ITRF2014.
+14 October, by Médéric GravelleThe ULR20 GNSS solution is the result of the reanalysis of 26 years of GNSS data from 2000 to 2025 that has been undertaken within the framework of the SPOTGINS collaborative project.
+Its associated vertical velocity field is expressed in IGS2020 reference frame.